Interview Waiver Instructions

 - “Confirmation and Instructions Page” provided by the application website for each visa applicant

-- A self-addressed prepaid or cash-on-delivery courier waybill.
+- If NOT living in New Providence, Grand Bahama, or Turks and Caicos: A self-addressed prepaid or cash-on-delivery courier waybill.
 If several applications from the same household (for example, a parent and a child) are submitted together, a single return waybill is acceptable.

 - For children under age 14